Posted 08 May 2009 - 03:23 PM

 Millbrook, Western Australia 35S.
-Warm temperate with climate strongly influenced by the Southern Ocean.
+Warm temperate.
 Csb Koeppen Climate classification.
-Probably equivalent to a USDA 10A climate outside of a canopy area.
 Winter 8C to 16C min/max, Summer 15C to 24C min/max.
-Approx 900mm rainfall with a winter peak.
+Approx 850mm rainfall with a winter peak.
 Driest month Feb with 25mm.
 9km (5miles) from Southern Ocean.
 6km (3.5miles) from Oyster Harbour.
 13m asl.
 1/3 clay, 2/3 peat soil on a flood plain.

 It rains 6 months of the year and the other 6 months it continues dripping off the trees.

 Posted 08 May 2009 - 03:41 PM

 Others have said it releases more nitrogen that other manures which is good for palms.

 So when you are on a good thing stick to it.

 summer average 21c min - 29c max

 extremes at my place 5c - 42c

 1100 average rainfall

 I don't know how much (if any) sawdust is in your manure but in any case your manure must be composted completely or will rob nitrogen from the soil.
 If you have pure sand, any composted manure at all will be an improvement so use what you got.